How to teach financial wisdom to your teen?

 Open Bank accounts and teach them on credit cards

-These days all the process of finance is all digital.
+These days all the processes of finance is all digital.

 Start with opening a minor bank account for your teen.
-Get then their own debit card and transfer their allowance to their bank.
+Get them their own debit card and transfer their allowance to their bank.

 Teach them about compound interest

 Teach your teens about compound interest.
 Tell them how they can use compound interest technique for earning.

 Tell them how they can earn by setting aside a little amount of money every month.

 And how adding a little money every month they can get interest on their money.

 I took a pen and paper and showed my daughter month on month for a 5 yr. period how Rs.
 100 every month she saves with a 1% interest will give her the money needed to buy her own phone in 5 yrs. time.

 She has now saved not just for the phone but also for the phone monthly usage bill also.